-To program a Menu selection as the short-cut, press the [MNU] key (#2), described later) to enter the Menu, then select the item you want to set as the shortcut.
+To program a Menu selection as the short-cut, press the [MNU] key (#2, described later) to enter the Menu, then select the item you want to set as the short-cut.
 Now press and hold in the [C/S] key for two seconds; this will lock in the selected Menu item as the short-cut.
+The LED to the left of this switch will flash red when the transmit and receive serial CAT command signals are being exchanged.